SyncFab (MFG) Achieves Market Capitalization of $2.32 Million

-SyncFab (CURRENCY:MFG) traded down 1.6% against the dollar during the twenty-four hour period ending at 13:00 PM ET on February 21st.
-SyncFab has a total market capitalization of $2.32 million and $11,428.00 worth of SyncFab was traded on exchanges in the last 24 hours.
-During the last seven days, SyncFab has traded 15.7% lower against the dollar.
-One SyncFab token can currently be bought for $0.0088 or 0.00000031 BTC on popular cryptocurrency exchanges.
+SyncFab (CURRENCY:MFG) traded down 1.6% against the U.S. dollar during the 1 day period ending at 14:00 PM Eastern on February 27th.
+During the last week, SyncFab has traded 15.7% lower against the U.S. dollar.
+SyncFab has a market cap of $2.32 million and approximately $11,428.00 worth of SyncFab was traded on exchanges in the last 24 hours.
+One SyncFab token can now be purchased for approximately $0.0088 or 0.00000031 BTC on major exchanges.

 Here’s how similar cryptocurrencies have performed during the last 24 hours: